SQL & RDBMs

 Enables the merging of results from multiple selects into a single result set.
 Requires that the columns have the same names and data types from the first select statement.

-UNION differs from UNION ALL in that the former will deduplicate the results whereas the latter will return redundant results.
+UNION differs from UNION ALL in that the former will deduplicate the results whereas the latter will return duplicate results.

 JOINS